 |On a walk on Saturday, we stumbled across a Farmer’s Market open from 9 am to 2 pm on weekends.
 The smells were amazing.|

-Fortunately, we’ve been able to stay within the budget for the 77 days without be able to cook, 26 days of which we’ll be on two cruises with meals included.
+Fortunately, we’ve been able to stay within the budget for the 77 days without being able to cook, 26 days of which we’ll be on two cruises with meals included.
 Dining out has never been a novelty to us.
 In our old lives, we seldom dined in restaurants, as little as two or three times a year.

 |If we could’ve cooked our meals in London, we’d have purchased some of the items for sale at this Farmers Market.|